 Medical Student Education

-In addition to the educational opportunities during the school year and through the curriculum, the Department of Otolaryngology / Head & Neck Surgery offers paid internship opportunities during the summer months.
-These research internships are available through application (deadline April 25, 2011) and provide medical students with a very valuable research opportunity.
-Dr Peter Steyger coordinates the summer research internship program, and can be reached at firstname.lastname@example.org.
-A list of summer internship opportunities for 2011 can be reached here.
+In addition to the educational opportunities during the school year and through the curriculum, the Department of Otolaryngology-Head & Neck Surgery offers paid internship opportunities during the summer months.
+These research internships are available through application (deadline March or April) and provide medical students with a very valuable research opportunity.
+Dr. Lina Reiss coordinates the summer research internship program.

 Medical Student education in the Department of Otolaryngology is currently coordinated by Dr. Mark K. Wax.